Zilliqa/scilla-docs/docs/source/scilla-checker.rst

 loading or storing a contract field.
 In these cases, the field is deemed to have the same tag as the local variable.

-Once a transition has been analyzed the local variables and their tags are saved, and the analysis proceeds to the next transition while keeping the tags of the contract fields.
-The analysis continues until all the transitions have been analysed without any existing tags having changed.
+Once a transition or procedure has been analyzed the local variables and their tags are saved, and the analysis proceeds to the next transition or procedure while keeping the tags of the contract fields.
+The analysis continues until all the transitions and procedures have been analysed without any existing tags having changed.

 Tags